-Participants of the strike won award wage rates in 1949, but many never returned to the stations.
+Many participants of the strike never returned to the stations.
 Instead they earned their own money with their new-found economic independence.

 Compared with the workers’ initial demands, the results of the strike were not a total victory.
 However the strike was of great historical importance, helping to pave the way for equality for First Nations people.
 It remains a powerful example of the capacity of First Nations community-led action to create meaningful change.

 The Pilbara Strike is believed to have inspired the Wave Hill Walk-Off in the Northern Territory in 1966.